daattali/beautiful-jekyll/_posts/2017-07-05-Docker-in-vSphere-Part-2-Installation-and-configuration-of-vDVS.md

 As you can see the vmgroup is already here without having to do anything.

 And there you have it. the hosts are ready to receive orders from Docker through the driver.
 We will see how to do that in Part 3.
-In the meantime here's a small cheat sheet with a few useful vmdkops_admin commands.

 ## Vmdkops_admin.py cheatsheet